UNO-Babb/Python-Summer-06/README.md

 ###PasswordCracker.py
 There are 3 locked files.

 We have a program that can generate every possible password.
-We also know the follwing information about the password "rules" for each of the three locked files.
+We also know the following information about the password "rules" for each of the three locked files.
 - LockedFile1.py
   - We know the password is only 4 characters and only lowercase letters
 - LockedFile2.py